sous-chefs/ntp/README.md

 * `ntp['restrictions']` - (applies to NTP Servers only)
 - Array, should be a list of restrict lines to define access to NTP clients on your LAN.

+* `ntp['sync_clock']` (applies to NTP Servers and Clients)
+  - Boolean.
+Defaults to false.
+Forces the ntp daemon to be halted, an ntp -q command to be issued, and the ntp daemon to be restarted again on every Chef-client run.
+Will have no effect if drift is over 1000 seconds.

-* ntp['sync_clock'] (applies to NTP Servers and Clients)
+* `ntp['sync_hw_clock']` (applies to NTP Servers and Clients)

-  - Boolean, determines if the ntpdate command is issued to sync the system clock
+  - Boolean.
+Defaults to false.
+On *nix-based systems, forces the 'hwclock --systohc' command to be issued on every Chef-client run.
+This will sync the hardware clock to the system clock.
+  - Not available on Windows.

 ### Platform specific